 The award-winning Master of Business Creation (MBC) program at the University of Utah’s David Eccles School of Business is expanding.

-Starting in January 2023, startup founders can enroll in the one-of-a-kind program through a new online option to participate in the program virtually from anywhere in the world.
+Starting in January 2023, startup founders can enroll in the one-of-a-kind program through a new online option to participate in the program virtually.

 “We are excited to offer this new online option for founders who want to participate in this unique program to learn how to grow their startup companies,” said Rachel Hayes, dean of the David Eccles School of Business.
 “We know founders are busy and need flexibility to get the support they need, and that is why we created this new option.”